citahub/cita/docs/docs/en/system_management/node.md

 ### Add consensus nodes

 Only after a node is added as ordianry nodes, it can make the request to become a consensus node.
 Then, it is necessary to approve the request by administrator.
 After all of these operations, a consensus node can be added sucessfully.
-If a ordnary want to be updated to a consensus, detailed steps are as follows：
+If a ordnary node want to be updated to a consensus node, detailed steps are as follows：

 * Submit the account address to the administrator;
 * The node initiates a contract that records it as a consensus node, and the administrator completes the confirmation;